aavotins/HiQBioDiv_EGVs/docs/05-GeodataProducts.md

 ```

-- Class `300` - **Farmland**: agricultural land in LAD database **filled in
+- Class `300` - **Farmland**: agricultural land from the LAD database.
+The following
-sequence** - dominates over classes with higher values.
-After the general
-classes are created, the gaps are filled in with information from Dynamic
-World.
-The following sources are combined to create this class:
+sources are combined to create this class:

     – [LAD database](#Ch04.02), which, following the decision on grouping (classes are
     available [here](https://github.com/aavotins/HiQBioDiv_EGVs/blob/main/Data/Geodata/2024/LAD/KulturuKodi_2024.xlsx)),
-    is divided into three broad groups (in order of overlap):
+    is divided into three broad groups (in the order of overlap with lower
+    number dominating):

         – arable land with class code `310`;